-The Trust is run by volunteers and primarily, though not exclusively, supports the aims and work of the Downlands Partnership (formerly the Downlands Countryside Management Project) established in 1988 to introduce and maintain countryside conservation and management schemes across Northeast Surrey and adjoining parts of South London.
+The Downlands Trust is a registered charity run by volunteers and primarily, though not exclusively, supports the aims and work of the Downlands Partnership, formerly the Downlands Countryside Management Project.
+It was established in 2008 to introduce and maintain countryside conservation and management schemes across Northeast Surrey and adjoining parts of South London.

 Much of our support is directed towards chalk downlands, but we also help to maintain and protect ancient woodlands and ponds in our area.